KevinKra/Notes/certifications/aws/solutions_architect/raw_2.md

 > A car dealership website hosted in Amazon EC2 stores car listings in an Amazon Aurora database managed by Amazon RDS.
 Once a vehicle has been sold, its data must be removed from the current listings and forwarded to a distributed processing system.

+_Create a native function or a stored procedure that invokes a Lambda function.
+Configure the Lambda function to send event notifications to an Amazon SQS queue for the processing system to consume._

-- You can invoke an AWS Lambda function from an Amazon Aurora MySQL-Compatible Edition DB cluster with a native function or a stored procedure.
+- You can invoke an AWS Lambda function from an Amazon Aurora database with a native function or a stored procedure.
 This approach can be useful when you want to integrate your database running on Aurora MySQL with other AWS services.

 - You can trigger a Lambda function whenever a listing is deleted from the database.
 You can then write the logic of the function to send the listing data to an SQS queue and have different processes consume it.

-- Create a native function or a stored procedure that invokes a Lambda function.
-Configure the Lambda function to send event notifications to an Amazon SQS queue for the processing system to consume.

 - **RDS events only provide operational events** such as DB instance events, DB parameter group events, DB security group events, and DB snapshot events.
 What we need in the scenario is to capture data-modifying events (INSERT, DELETE, UPDATE) which can be achieved thru native functions or stored procedures.

+### Questions

+- Can RDS events be used to track and trigger other events when a data-modifying event occurs on it?
+- What needs to be used to trigger a lambda function?

 ---